-Middle and Upper School students are allowed to remain on campus after 3:15 p.m. only if they are involved in extra help or a planned and supervised activity.
-Please do not assume that your student will be supervised during after school hours unless you have communicated with the supervising faculty or staff member.
 Middle and Upper School students remaining on campus for athletic practices should report immediately to their coach for supervision until practice is over.
 Middle and Upper School students not picked up by 3:15pm will be sent to the Middle/Upper School Afterschool Program where the hourly rate of \$6.00 will be charged.
 Students may not remain on campus unsupervised.